 Published on Brock University (http://brocku.ca)

 In addition to research funding, CMA BAREC seeks to establish partnerships with community stakeholders.
-In keeping with this objective, it has been conducting the Annual Brock CMA Business Day for high schools in the Niagara Region held in December at Brock University.
+In keeping with this objective, it has been conducting the Annual Brock CMA Business Day for high schools in the Niagara Region.
 The event is always a great success with several area high schools in attendance.
 The day-long activities are supported by the Department of Accounting faculty, area CMAs, and Goodman School of Business students.
 After the unification of the accounting profession in 2013, the name of the event was changed to the Annual Brock CPA Business Day.